 What is an Industry Partner membership and what are the benefits of joining DMAR as an Industry Partner?

-Industry Partner members are individuals representing a firm or an individual business related to the real estate profession such as, but not limited to, title insurance, lending institutions, and individuals who offer products & services that are valuable resources to REALTORS® and their clients.
-A licensed real estate broker must hold active REALTOR® membership in Colorado in order to apply for Industry Partner membership.
+Industry Partner (Affiliate) members are individuals representing a firm or an individual business related to the real estate profession such as, but not limited to, title insurance, lending institutions and individuals who offer products & services that are valuable resources for REALTORS® and their clients.
 Being a DMAR Industry Partner member gives you access to all of DMAR's exclusive benefits including sponsorship opportunities that increase visibility and allow members to promote their brand.
 Learn more about Industry Partner membership benefits here.

-How do I remove the $25 RPAC investment contribution amount from my annual dues bill and/or request a refund on my RPAC donation?
+How do I change the RPAC investment contribution amount on my annual dues bill and/or request a refund on my RPAC donation?

-Once logged into the member section on our website, click on "Accounts Receivable."
-Then click the box that says, “pay now” and click on payment options at the bottom of the page.
-Look for the RPAC $25 suggested donation box, and to the right you will see a modify button which you will click on.
-Simply type the dollar amount you choose to donate into the box and precede with payment.
+Once logged into the member services menu on our website, click on "Pay Your Membership Dues."
+Then click the button, “Check All” and next click “Choose Payment Options.”
+On the next page, there will be a modify button which you will click on.
+Simply type the dollar amount you choose to donate into the box and proceed with payment.
 If you choose not to donate, simply type $0.00.
 To request a refund on your RPAC investment, contact the Colorado Association of REALTORS® at 303-790-7099 and have your dues receipt ready to submit to CAR’s financial department.

 How do I register for a class?

 You can view all upcoming DMAR classes at dmarealtors.com/education.
-View all classes or sort by location by clicking on HQ, West, North or Douglas Elbert.
 You do not need to login in order to register for a class.